AuthorCarpentry/dois-citation-data/README.md

 ## Learning Objectives:

-- Resolve a valid Digital Object Identifier to an online landing page to determine what information is returned
-- Test an invalid Digital Object Identifier (a DOI-like string) to determine what information is returned
-- Use the DOI resolution system to determine which Registration Agency maintains a given DOI
-- Determine open access availability of a digital resource using DOAI system vs the DOI resolver (is there an open license associated with this resource?
-And where does the open version reside if not deposited in CrossRef?)
+* Recognize the essential role of Digital Object Identifiers for the scholarly web
+* List reasons to use DOIs
-- Identify the components of a Digital Object Identifier and how they are assigned
+* Identify components of a DOI
-- Gain experience with the UNIX curl command to obtain information from the API services of CrossRef and DataCite DOI Registration Agencies
+* Apply basic curl commands to test and resolve DOIs for research objects
+* Explain how the DOI registration system is organized and what information it yields for authors
-- Obtain a DOI for a research contribution from a DOI member organization such
+* Register a DOI for a scholarly work using an open repository
-- Obtaining Open Citations with BibTeX and JSON to produce an open publications list
+* Create appropriate metadata to describe a new work
-- Parse into human readable form the citation metadata for a valid DOI returned in json format
+* Retrieve the metadata associated with a DOI
-- Apply content negotiation commands to a request from the CrossRef API to obtain a citation for a given DOI in BibTeX and APA Style
+* Apply content negotiation commands to obtain a citation for a given DOI in a preferred style (e.g. BibTeX  or APA) from the CrossRef API
-- Gain experience with UNIX command line tools to concatenate the citations into a single BibTeX publication list for use in various Research Information Systems
+* Gain experience with Bash command line tools to concatenate the citations into a single BibTeX publication list for reuse

 ## Topics: